openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 Show Answer
 ===============

-This setting adds a **Show Answer** option to the problem.
+This setting can be found on the collapsible settings to the right of the problem editor after clicking Show advanced settings.
+This will add a **Show Answer** option to the problem for the learner.
 The following options define when the answer is shown to learners.

 .. list-table::